kubernetes/kube-state-metrics/README.md

               fieldPath: spec.nodeName
 ```

-To track metrics for unassigned pods, you need to add an additional deployment and set `--enable-unscheduled-pods-fetching`, as shown in the following example:
+To track metrics for unassigned pods, you need to add an additional deployment and set `--track-unscheduled-pods`, as shown in the following example:

 ```
 apiVersion: apps/v1